 AVID Elective Class

-Curie AVID focuses on collaboration, teaching students how to lead in a group and work effectively with others.
-Collaborative and team building activities are usually held on Fridays.
-These activities are not only creative and fun but also practice some of the important writing, inquiry, collaboration, organization and reading (WICOR) skills students are learning throughout their 4 years in AVID.
+AVID at Curie focuses on collaboration, teaching students how to lead in a group and work effectively with others.
+Collaborative and team-building activities are usually held on Fridays.
+These activities are not only creative and fun but also practice some of the important writing, inquiry, collaboration, organization, and reading (WICOR) skills students are learning throughout their 4 years in AVID.

 The lessons students learn through these activities are valuable because college students often work together in small groups in classes or study groups.
-Many career fields also require individuals to work in teams to solve a problem, create and innovate.
+Many career fields also require individuals to work in teams to solve a problem and create and innovate.
 AVID students are provided many opportunities to develop and hone their leadership and collaborative skills.

 What is a tutorial?

 Small group tutorial sessions are held twice a week in the AVID elective class.
 During tutorials, the AVID elective class is divided into small groups.
-Under the direction and supervision of the AVID elective teacher, AVID trained tutors facilitates the student-led discussions at each group to help students find the answer to a question, problem, project, and any other school-work related point of confusion they may have.
+Under the direction and supervision of the AVID elective teacher, AVID-trained tutors facilitate the student-led discussions in each group to help students find the answer to a question, problem, project, and any other school-work-related point of confusion they may have.

 What is the purpose of tutorials?

-- Create deeper understanding of concepts covered in core content classes
+- Create a deeper understanding of concepts covered in core content classes

 - Develop skills necessary to become self-directed learners.

 - It's not just homework help.